ShaynaCummings/police-brutality/all-locations.md

 ### LAPD SUV drives into protesters, speeds away | May 31st

 LAPD officer quickly drives his SUV into a crowd near Pershing Square, hitting what looks like two protestors, then throws it in reverse and speeds away

+id: ca-losangeles-18

 **Links**